jonhowe/transaction_mapping/README.md

 - `--query TEXT`: Query to filter transactions by description.
 - `--raw`: Ignore description mapping and use raw descriptions.
 - `--install-completion`: Install shell completion.
+- `--export`: Export the results to a csv file [results.csv] in the current directory.

 ## Examples